TX-2/TX-2.github.io/commentary/plugboard-B.md

 0377747| 604,331,330,333      ** Values for F₃₇,F₃₆,F₃₅,F₃₄
 </pre>

-### 0377750: Configure F-memory
+### 0377750

-This routine makes use of data at 0377740.
+This routine configures f-memory.
+It makes use of data at 0377740.
 It sets up the System Configuration values used in subsequent instructions (i.e. it determines the meanings of the superscripts in other instructions).

 <pre>
 0377750| ⁰⁰SPG 377740         **  Load F₃, F₂, F₁, F₀ (F₀ is always 0 anyway)